Math 380: Computational Algebraic Geometry (Spring 2026)

 Use of LaTeX for typesetting is encouraged but not required.
 See, for instance, the following tutorial for more details.
 Overleaf is a popular online editor.

-I will provide posterboards on May 29 that can be used for the final poster session.
-This will be an opporunity to tell the other students in the class about your topic.
+I will provide posterboards the last week of classes that can be used for the final poster session.
+This will be an opportunity to tell the other students in the class about your topic.

 Suggested topics